XiangruL/Operating-Systems/README.md

 ### Synchronization Problems

 - Whale Mating Problem: it should be straightforward and intuitive if you choose the right primitives
-- Four-way stops Problem: think out your own rule, and implement by some primitives, pay attention to deadlock situation
+- Four-way stops Problem: design your own rule, and implement by some primitives, pay attention to deadlock situation

 # ASST2: System Calls